-Machine learning’s capabilities, computational power, and use cases grow by the day.
+And machine learning’s capabilities, computational power, and use cases will only continue to grow by the day.
 Some you may be aware of and some may be completely new.
 So, just what are the top applications of machine learning?
 And how is machine learning used in everyday life?

 Sentiment analysis is an ML application and form of text analysis commonly used for “social listening” or social media sentiment analysis to follow what customers are saying about brands and products online in real time.

 Sentiment analysis or opinion mining is the process of analyzing text for “opinion polarity” (positive, neutral, negative, etc.) to automatically read it for the feeling and emotion of the writer.

-If you need a customized sentiment analysis model, which can be trained to the specific language and criteria of your business sign up to MonkeyLearn and follow this quick tutorial to create your own sentiment analysis model in a point and click interface.
+If you need a customized sentiment analysis model, which can be trained to the specific language and criteria of your business sign up to MonkeyLearn and follow this quick tutorial to create your own sentiment analysis model in a simple point and click interface

 Text classification is a form of text analysis that includes sentiment analysis and other techniques, like topic analysis and intent detection.
 It’s the process of assigning “tags” or categories to text according to its content – from documents, customer service data, surveys, online reviews, and more.
 Models can be trained for individual business uses to automatically organize and analyze text for powerful insights.